GWU-Advanced-OS/project-project-gvisor/report.md

 #### Networking

-gVisor uses its own network stack in order to safely and securely handle all networking down.
+gVisor uses its own network stack in order to safely and securely handle all networking.
 This is one area in particular that [Google claims "is improving quickly"](https://gvisor.dev/docs/architecture_guide/performance/#network).
 To test networking throughput, `wget` was called for file sizes of various sizes.

 ![Networking Results](research/performance-res/young-network.png)